LunaY0Yuki/cs124/docs/design.md

 We asked a user to test how responsive our app is.
 The participant dragged the screen from the bottom right corner, but not too far in to where it hits the minimum width.
 In reality, it seems like it would be rare for someone to make a screen size extremely small.
 The participant had overall positive reactions to how responsive the app is.

+We asked another participant to both examine the multi-list functionality and the responsive design.
+The participant tested the sidebar for the multi-list in desktop node.
+Adding a new list is easy because there are both an add button and the text description "New List" next to it.
+Then, to change the list name, the participant tried clicking on the list name because google doc has similar UI in terms of how to change a google doc's name.
+However, the participant found it surprising that the styling of the header (the list name) did not change in the editing mode.
+She was expecting that the list name would be highlighted in some ways.
+The participant found deleting the list was also intuitive because there is an "x" button next to the list name.
+In terms of the design of the sidebar in general, the participant suggested that adding more color could help distinguish the "New List" button from the rest of the buttons.

+The participant then reviewed what the app looks like in different screen sizes.
+Specifically, she pointed out that the sidebar seemed a little bit narrow in mobile mode.
+It was intuitive for her that the list would expand and reveal all the information about the different lists and that the sidebar would collapse when she clicked outside the sidebar.
+However, she found it confusing that only the first few letters would appear for the list name when the sidebar is collapsed.
+In addition, she thought that the app was requiring too many steps to change the list.
+For example, she needed to click on the collapsed list first to make the sidebar interactable, then she needed to click on the actual option again to actually perform the action.
+Despite the small areas for improvement, the participant is satisfied with the overall design of the app.

+## Lab 5
+We asked our user to mainly test the login functionality and the sharing feature.
+The login UI is intuitive for the user because she is familiar with the Google login pop-up.
+The user was also easily able to identify where the log-out button is, and she finds the display of the logged-in email to be helpful.
+In terms of the sharing feature, the user was able to immediately recognize that the icon on the top right corner.
+Overall, the pop-up sharing modal looked intuitive for the user.
+The user understood that in order to share, she needed to entire the email of whomever she wanted to share the list with because the textbox had the placeholder "Enter Email: ".
+The user could also easily identify which list is being shared and the owner of the current list because there is a share icon next to the list name in the sidebar, and the top right button of a collaborating list would display the owner's email if the user is not the owner.
+The user also helped us check our app's synchronization across different users.
+While the app's overall behavior looked understandable, she was surprised that when you create a new list item on one screen, the item list with an empty name field would appear on the other screen.
+When she was editing the new item's name on one screen, the other screen would not update the text field yet.
+The other screen would only be updated after she had clicked out of the text field on this screen.

 # Challenges We Faced
 ## Lab 1